FunnySaltyFish/ComposeLoading/README_EN.md

 Starting from v1.0.2, support for `LazyGrid` and `LazyStaggeredGrid` has been added.
 You can refer to [Examples.kt](app/src/main/java/com/funny/compose/loading/ui/Examples.kt).

+Tou can also use `empty` to set the content displayed when the list is empty; use `successHeader` and `successFooter` to set additional header and footer.

 ## 3. LoadingState

 The project also includes a `LoadingState` class, which is used to represent the loading state.
 Its definition is as follows: